FormidableLabs/formidable-playbook/docs/infrastructure/single.md

 ### Have a single infrastructure

-A project should have a single infrastructure control all similar projects.
+A unified development effort should have a single infrastructure control all similar projects.
 Classes of similar projects include React components, Hapi plugins, Node.js servers, etc.

 There are many different ways of implementing your projects and builds, and without being too preachy, the goals should be: